kycook/ColReorderWithResize/README.md

 allowResize (default: true): Allow table to be resized

+allowHeaderDoubleClick (default: true): Double-clicking on header field will expand to "full size". double-clicking again will reduce to minimum size.

 Other options remain the same as those in the <a href="http://datatables.net/extras/colreorder/">ColReorder</a> plugin.

 Basic initialization: